-After that, depending on the argument against the appellate court decision, it is possible to issue an appeal to the third instance of the judiciary, as stated above, to the Superior Court of Justice and/or the Federal Supreme Court.
+After that, depending on the argument against the appellate court decision, it is possible to issue an appeal to the third instance of the judiciary, as stated in 5.1 System for Appealing Judicial Tax Litigation, to the Superior Court of Justice and/or the Federal Supreme Court.

 The first instance panel is composed of singular trial judges, who take office after passing a complex public examination.

-The third instance has different rules for the composition of the panels of justices: the Superior Court of Justice is formed of 33 judges who are appointed by the President upon approval by the Senate.
-This indication has to respect the quota of one third of justices coming from federal appellate courts, another third from a state appellate court and the final third must be private practitioners/public prosecutors.
+The third instance has different rules for the composition of the panels of justices: The Superior Court of Justice is formed of 33 judges who are appointed by the President upon approval by the Senate.
+This selection has to respect the quota of one third of justices coming from federal appellate courts, another third from state appellate courts and the final third must be private practitioners/public prosecutors.

-The request for Binding Advance Information and Ruling Requests may be an effective alternative to prevent disputes.
+Requests for binding advance information and ruling requests may be an effective alternative to prevent disputes.

 A taxpayer may file a request for ruling on the interpretation of the tax law applicable to any specific fact.
 Such rulings will be effective until the law changes, or until the taxpayer is notified that the tax authorities have revoked the verdict.
 Tax authorities do not need court authorisation to rescind a ruling.

 Tax authorities may revoke a ruling at any time, at which point there is no legal defence to keep the decision in force.
-However, if such authorities issue an assessment because a taxpayer continued to follow a revoked ruling, the taxpayer may always discuss such matter in an administrative or judicial court.
+However, if the authorities issue an assessment because a taxpayer continued to follow a revoked ruling, the taxpayer may always discuss that matter in an administrative or judicial court.

-As stated above, the Brazilian Tax System does not have alternative ways to solve disputes in tax matters.
-However, the Draft Bill under discussion refers only to interest and penalties, and does not cover agreements to reduce tax assessments.
+As stated in 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction, the Brazilian tax system does not have alternative ways to solve disputes in tax matters.
+However, the draft bill under discussion refers only to interest and penalties and does not cover agreements to reduce tax assessments.

-Cross-border transactions carried out by legal entities incorporated in Brazil shall be subject to transfer-pricing controls when entered into with related parties, or with parties located in low tax jurisdictions or jurisdictions with underprivileged tax regimes, irrespective of whether the two parties qualify as associated enterprises.
+Cross-border transactions carried out by legal entities incorporated in Brazil shall be subject to transfer pricing controls when entered into with related parties, or with parties located in low tax jurisdictions or jurisdictions with underdeveloped tax regimes, irrespective of whether the two parties qualify as associated enterprises.

-Usually, tax authorities tend to file tax assessments to claim taxes not paid, without criminal implications.
+Usually, tax authorities file tax assessments to claim taxes not paid, without criminal implications.
 However, the tax authorities may also seek to impose aggravated penalties when the conduct of the taxpayer is deemed to be fraudulent.
-These penalties constitute a lead to the filing of a criminal investigation.
+These penalties may lead to the filing of a criminal investigation.